2020 North Island Autumn Journey

 Our next stop is the famous Huka falls, a thundering 11-metre high waterfall and the most visited and photographed natural attraction in New Zealand.

-There is an opportunity for some time on your own in Taupo before we depart for the final coach section through to Napier.
+There is an opportunity for some time and lunch on your own in Taupo before we depart for the final coach section through to Napier.

-Day 13 - Wednesday, 10 April: Napier excursions
+Day 13 - Monday 6 April: Napier - Napier excursions

-We start our day in Napier with an Art Deco city tour.
+We start our day in Napier with a split tour aboard the Hawkes Bay Express for an Art Deco and history tour of Napier.
 The original town of Napier was destroyed by a devastating earthquake in 1931 and was completely rebuilt in the contemporary style of ’Art Deco’.
 The city is now recognised as the most complete Art Deco city in the world.
-A 20 minute earthquake movie is also included.

-Our last day … We rejoin our train for the journey south to Wellington via the spectacular coastlines, wide rural valleys and small towns of the Wairarapa.
+Our last day… We board our Heritage train for the journey south to Wellington via the spectacular coastlines, wide rural valleys and small towns of the Wairarapa.

-Our final destination – back where we began, at the Wellington Railway Station.
+Our final destination is back where we began in Wellington – arriving at about 3:30pm.

 Twin share - $5,999 pp inc GST